University Senior Lecturer

-Dr. Liang has developed several mesh-based and meshfree computational models for his research, and has expertise in digital image processing and its application in hydraulic experiments.
-He is the chairman of the local organising committee for the MPM2019 Conference (http://mpm2019.eu), and has recently been sponsored by the Cambridge Centre for Smart Infrastructure and Construction (https://www-smartinfrastructure.eng.cam.ac.uk) and Trimble Fund to apply advanced drone technology to monitor floods and landslides.
+Dr. Liang has developed several mesh-based and meshfree computational models for his research, and has expertise in photogrammetry and digital image processing and their application in hydraulic engineering.
+He is the chairman of the local organising committee for the MPM2019 Conference (http://mpm2019.eu), and has been sponsored by the Cambridge Centre for Smart Infrastructure and Construction (https://www-smartinfrastructure.eng.cam.ac.uk) and Trimble Fund to apply advanced sensing technology to monitor floods and landslides.

 Complex, resilient and intelligent systems